jrogeriosilva/jrogeriosilva/README.md

 ### More about me...

-- 🌱 I’m currently learning FrontEnd Development 🚀.
+- 🌱 I’m currently learning fulltasck Development, using SpringBoot + Angular.js. 🚀
-- 👯 I’m looking to collaborate on any Open Source Project involving the Javascript Stack.
-- 💻 I have worked on Shell Scripting, C++, AWS, Docker and Ansible.
+- 💻 I have worked with AWS, Docker and Ansible.
-- ⚡ Fun fact: I make scripts to do boring tasks 🤣. . .
+- ⚡ Fun fact: I make Shell Scripts to do boring tasks 🤣...

 ### Languages and Tools: